Better health in our 50s

 Without these, your microbiome will lack the necessary diversity and quantity of microbes, which can lead to poor health, including increased anxiety and memory deterioration.

 The right diet will also support your metabolism by keeping your blood pressure, cholesterol, blood sugar and weight within a healthy range.
 Protein-rich foods will preserve muscle mass; and vitamins (calcium and vitamin D) are needed to support bone health.
-There is a lot more information about the right diet, including foods that contain the necessary vitamins and nutrients, in section 2 – Diet and nutrition.
+There is a lot more information about the right diet, including foods that contain the necessary vitamins and nutrients, and weight management, in section 2 – Diet and nutrition.

 To keep our brains sharp, it is important to keep learning – acquiring new skills and/ or engaging in complex tasks help to maintain neural connections.
 Other important factors include social engagement and purposeful activities such as hobbies, mentoring and creative pursuits that have been shown to enhance mental clarity, and boost motivation.
 What’s good for your brain.